St. Joseph News-Press :: June 23, 2016

 Yet the lessons of this drawn-out process, requisite to a finished piece, emerged as just one part of an artistic education.

-Four years ago, Waggoner did not know the fiscal cycles when corporations have money available for art in their public spaces, had little recognition of the national network of design consultants who might procure work from an artist working out of his garage in St. Joseph.
+Years ago, Waggoner did not know the fiscal cycles when corporations have money available for art in their public spaces, had little recognition of the national network of design consultants who might procure work from an artist working out of his garage in St. Joseph.